 When will this affect me?

-The new water rates are now in effect.
 Depending on how much water you use, it may affect your water utility bills.
-If you have concerns regarding the impact of the new rate model, please contact us for further discussion.
+If you have concerns regarding the impact of this model, please contact us for further discussion.

 How much will I pay for water?